-An invoice is the same as a receipt and it is primarily used within B2B by companies with a CVR number.
+An invoice is a bill or receipt primarily used by B2B companies with a CVR number.

 Content requirements and other facts about invoices

-There are a number of legal requirements for the design of the invoice that you must comply with.
-An invoice must at least contain:
+There are several legal requirements for the design of an invoice that you must comply with.
+An invoice must include, at a minimum: